The Almost Guys

 The Almost Guys is a 2004 American comedy film written and directed by Eric Fleming, produced by Andrea Michaud and starring an ensemble cast.
 It was filmed on 35mm in Southern California.
 Film locations included Los Angeles, Lancaster, Long Beach, Upland and Downey.
 Worldwide rights to the independently produced film were acquired by National Lampoon.

-Plot synopsis
+Plot

 Rick Murphy and his 73-year-old partner known only as "The Colonel" work for a repossession company.
 During their latest repossession of a car, they find Jim Maxwell, a famous baseball pitcher, inside the trunk of the car.
 As it turns out, Rick and the Colonel repossessed the car of two members of the "Mob" who were in the middle of kidnapping Jim.
 As the World Series is only three days away, the repo men must get Jim back to his baseball team before the "Mob" catches up with them.